How do I make in-text citations for CSE style?

 Three or more authors: Smith et al.

-For sources without an author listed, start with the first 1-3 words of the title followed by 3 periods also known as an ellipse.
+For sources without an author listed, start with the first 1-3 words of the title followed by 3 periods also known as an ellipsis.
 These are always placed in parentheses to prevent confusion with the text of the sentence.

 (Clown fish are...2004).

-NOAA
+NOAA (2023)

 Place the in-text citation in parentheses: